John Graeme Balsillie: Shaw v Commonwealth

-Father Archibald Shaw, of the Shaw Wireless Works made claim to being the actual inventor of Balsillie's Australian Wireless system despite having been silent at the time of Balsillie's patent application.
-William Morris Hughes, the then Prime Minister, appointed Judge C. E. R. Murray, of the District Court Bench of New South Wales as a Royal Commissioner to report on the matters in dispute, but at the last moment, and after Mr Balsillie had engaged counsel, his Honor fell ill and resigned his Commission.
+Father Archibald Shaw, of the Shaw Wireless Works made claim to being the actual inventor of Balsillie's Australian wireless system despite having been silent at the time of Balsillie's patent application.
+William Morris Hughes, the then Prime Minister, appointed Judge C. E. R. Murray, of the District Court Bench of New South Wales as a Royal Commissioner to report on the matters in dispute, but at the last moment, and after Mr Balsillie had engaged counsel, his Honour fell ill and resigned his commission.
 The Federal Government still intended to have the question tested, but encountered difficulty in securing the services of a judge.